handiiikim/KSCO-What-is-the-Next/README.md

 #### Tools
 HTML, Javascript
 #### Results
-Script of web game (script for web game.pdf)
+Script of web game (script-for-web-game.pdf)
 An online game (Outcome is in Outcome section)

 ## Reflection